Foundation Board of Directors

 Erin Daruszka ’97

 Erin (Jackson) Daruszka (she/her/hers) has over 20 years of HR experience.
 She currently holds the SHRM-SCP and SPHR certifications.
 Ms. Daruszka is a 1997 graduate of Slippery Rock University with a BA in Communication.
 She also has a MA in Communication from Northern Illinois University (‘00) and a graduate certificate in Organizational Development & Leadership from Fielding Graduate University (‘20).
 Ms. Daruszka is currently an HR Consultant with OneDigital (formerly Christine Mathews Consulting) where she serves as Head of People or People Partner for several early-stage biotech and tech start-ups.
-Ms. Daruszka is a certified personal development coach through both the Co-Active Training Institute (CTI) and the International Coaching Federation (ICF) holding the CPCC and ACC designations and a Certified Team Performance Coach (CTPC) through Team Coaching International (TCI), plus she is certified in several assessment tools (DISC, Predictive Index, Hogan, EIQ-2).
-She is also an adjunct professor at Golden Gate University in San Francisco teaching in the Masters of HR Management program.
+Ms. Daruszka is a certified personal development coach through both the Co-Active Training Institute (CTI) and the International Coaching Federation (ICF) holding the CPCC and ACC designations and a Certified Team Performance Coach (CTPC) through Team Coaching International (TCI), plus she is certified in several assessment tools (DISC, Predictive Index, Hogan, EIQ-2, and Enneagram).
+Erin is a certified Happy For No Reason and Infinite Possibilities trainer and an adjunct professor at Golden Gate University in San Francisco teaching in the Masters of HR Management program.
 Erin currently serves as the Chairperson of the Human Resources Committee.

-In her spare time (yes, she actually does have some) you can find her studying Spanish, occasionally performing improvised theater, buying books (and sometimes reading them), or watching Jeopardy.
-She lives in Walkertown, North Carolina with her husband and furry family (3 cats and a dog).
+In her spare time (yes, she actually does have some) you can find her reading, working out, spending time outdoors (running, hiking, or kayaking), or watching Jeopardy.
+She lives in Walkertown, North Carolina with her husband and furry family (4 cats and a dog).

-In her spare time (yes, she actually does have some) you can find her studying Spanish, occasionally performing improvised theater, buying books (and sometimes reading them), or watching Jeopardy.
-She lives in Walkertown, North Carolina with her husband and furry family (3 cats and a dog).
+In her spare time (yes, she actually does have some) you can find her reading, working out, spending time outdoors (running, hiking, or kayaking), or watching Jeopardy.
+She lives in Walkertown, North Carolina with her husband and furry family (4 cats and a dog).

 Donald W. Fox ’85